CalebClauson/text-rpg/README.md

 Items such as healing potions can be used during combat to restore health.

 The item system is structured so additional item effects can be added later through JSON driven design.

+## Status Effects

+The combat system includes status effect support.

+Status effects can be applied, processed at the start of turns, and updated over time, which helps make battles more varied and gives move design more flexibility.

 ## Save and Load System